tibistibi/mTor/README.md

 The mTor server keeps track of these messages and will act accordingly.
 Either send an email, sms or alert a mobile app. mTor is webbased an admin can create a company which will have one or more projects.
 A user can login and see his projects and view the messages.

+Version 1.2
 ====
-Version 1.2
 Bugs are beging fixed and a REST interface is implemented for android app development.

+Version 1.1
 ====
-Version 1.1 Performance issues are fixed.
+Performance issues are fixed.
 The server can now run for day's and probably much longer.

+Version 1.0
 ====
-Version 1.0 it does something ;)
+It does something ;)
 Messages can be send and recieved